karlramberg/photograph-renamer/README.md

 # Photograph renamer

-WIP

-Simple tool to rename photographs for an archive.
-Uses the format YYMMDD_###.
+Simple tool to rename photographs for my archive